 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 While clicking these links won't cost you any extra money, they will help us keep this site up and running!
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Q4 for bloggers that utilize affiliate marketing as a way to make money blogging is the best!
 Everyone is shopping, which means more money for you.
 Brands are typically generous, which means more money for you.
 Keep reading for tips to make the most during the most wonderful time of the year!

 The summer months can suck for bloggers because people just don’t want to be on their computers.
 (Not that I can blame them!)
-There’s a nearly universal downturn in traffic, which is a bummer.
-Thankfully, those days should be coming to an end as school begins and temperatures begin to drop, and people begin spending more time at their computers again.
+The summer traffic slump is real and it’s a bummer.
+Thankfully, those days should be coming to an end as school begins and temperatures begin to drop, and people begin spending more time on their computers again.
 This is great news for bloggers utilizing affiliate marketing on their blogs, because the uptick in traffic comes right before the fourth quarter (Q4), which is the biggest retail time of the year.